 2:00-4:00p Packet pick-up - ID required.

-Your packet will have your timing chip, bib number, t-shirt, and swag items.
+Your packet will have your timing chip, bib number, helmet sticker with number, t-shirt, and swag items.

 4:00-5:00p Volunteer meeting for t-shirts, assignments, questions